 Interesting to see the Archdeacon of Liverpool's whingeing and the craven response of the ASA, which seems to act as an association for the succour of the easily offended.

 I notice that the archdeacon doesn't support censorship ...BUT....

 Strange thing is, archdeacons have always had a lousy reputation.
 In the middle ages, they were so notorious for their corruption that theologians seriously debated whether they could be saved.
 They're not much more highly regarded today, and the

 favourite definition of an archdeacon in the Church of England is the crook at the head of a bishop's staff.

+laws.
 ‘It is disgraceful that such a relic of religious savagery has survived into the twenty-first century’, said Keith Porteous Wood, executive director of the National Secular Society (1).
 Quite right, too.
-Good riddance to the ‘savage’ laws which, in
+Good riddance to the ‘savage’ laws

 Yet this week, not seven days later, a tiny group of Christians – one might even call them a ‘sect of Christians’ – managed to get a series of adverts banned on the basis that it was offensive to Christianity.

-ghd-enabled hairstyles praying, carrying candles, and wearing lingerie as they clasped rosary beads to their bosoms in a state of supplication.
-Most of the complaints were from Christians, including one from the Archdeacon of Liverpool, The Venerable
+women with ghd-enabled hairstyles praying, carrying candles, and wearing lingerie as they clasped rosary beads to their bosoms in a state of supplication.
+Most of the complaints were from Christians, including one from the Archdeacon of

 In summary?
 Blasphemy is dead!
 Long live blasphemy!